-Going back to my days at IBM, we used to generally referred to discount contracts as Enterprise License Agreements (ELAs).
-An ELA is a software site license that is sold to a large enterprises.
+Going back to my days at IBM, we used to generally refer to discount contracts as Enterprise License Agreements (ELAs).
+An ELA is a software site license that is sold to large enterprises.
 It typically allows for unlimited use of a single or multiple software products throughout the organization, although there were often some restrictions and limitations.
 During my time at IBM, these were sold upfront for a set dollar amount and term, generally 3 to 5 years and usually had a cap on usage, so at some point overages could kick in – which would help with the renegotiation, of course.

 Other terms used with a similar concept include Site License, Enterprise Agreement (this is a common Microsoft term – EA), Volume Purchase Agreement (VPA) and All You Can Eat (AYCE).
 What all of these have in common is that the vendor gets a large revenue/spend commit, and the enterprise gets discounting and flexibility.

 How Else can you Get Discounts on AWS?